 TheInterCulture seeks to build a community of engaged readers and contributors through editorial series, recipes, travelogues, current events, personal essays and interviews.
 This site looks to partner with brands and organizations to widen an intercultural audience, promote diversity and increase a cultural dialogue through consulting, sponsorships and content marketing.

 I have lived abroad and traveled to 19 countries several times over, many of which have become familiar friends.
-To discover what’s different has been my life’s credo.
 From expanding my culinary skills with cooking courses in Thailand, China, Japan, Spain, France and Boston to studying contextual meaning at the Tate Gallery in London, learning about quiet life in the Begijnhof convent in Bruges and Montserrat monastery in Catalonia to observing sacred rituals in Kyoto’s temples and burial practices in Xian, China; walking among blue footed boobies in the Galapagos to walking the Great Wall of China; attending the grand opening of the first McDonald’s in Seoul to discovering Hong Kong after the transfer of sovereignty; exploring Stockholm’s archipelagos, Prague’s Jewish quarter, Portugal’s Algarve and eating the freshest sushi at Tokyo’s Tsukiji fish market — I’ve made friends, witnessed history and learned how different but similar life can be around the world.

 I’ve been fortunate to travel and it continues to be a part of my life.
 But most of the year I’m at home continuing to broaden my global mindset within a local reach among friends and family.
 After having lived a dozen years spread across cities such as New York, Chicago and Boston, I took for granted the vast culture at my fingertips.
 Now in small town PA I have to work a little harder and drive a little farther in finding ways to interact with diverse communities.
 But there are local cultural institutions everywhere and more often than not there are people nearby who want to talk about intercultural ideas from recipes, films or travel tips to world affairs to raising intercultural families.

-Professionally, I am a digital marketer.
-I have 15 years experience working with Fortune 500 brands in top markets, am familiar with the micro-moments that inform decision-making and attune to the details that build brand affinity.
-I am keenly aware of the need for multicultural marketing and story-telling in today’s shifting marketplace and adept at creating successful campaigns for savvy and dynamic audiences.
+Professionally, I am a digital marketer and currently work with one of the world’s most innovative and top performing global organizations in the world.
+Daily I am tasked with analyzing the micro-moments that inform decision-making and the details that influence brand affinity.
+With over 15 years experience working with Fortune 500 brands, I am keenly aware of the need for multicultural marketing and story-telling in today’s shifting marketplace and adept at creating successful campaigns for savvy and dynamic audiences.

 Join me.
 Let’s tour TheInterCulture together.
 Say “konichiwa”, “hej”, “bonjour” or hello in your native tongue at email@example.com.